ordinary-developer/book_effective_modern_c_plus_plus_s_meyers/synopses/ch_1-DEDUCING_TYPES/item_2-understand_auto_type_deduction/synopsis.md

 f_for_rx(x);
 ```

-and rules for template type deducing can be applied
+And rules for template type deducing can be applied.

-auxiliary
+Auxiliary
 ---------

 - "auto" type deduction assumes that a braced initializer
   represents a "std::initializer_list",
-  and template type deduction doesn't
+  and template type deduction doesn't;
 - "auto" in a function return type or a lambda parameter
-  implies template type deduction, not "auto" type deduction
+  implies template type deduction, not "auto" type deduction.